robert/robert.github.com/_posts/2019-12-28-pfab-X-real-world-debugging-practice.md

 tags: [Programming Projects for Advanced Beginners]
 og_image: https://robertheaton.com/images/pfab-cover.png
 redirect_from:
-  - /pfabX
+  - /pfab5
 published: false
 ---
+> This post is part of my "Programming Feedback for Advanced Beginners" series, which aims to help you make the leap from advanced beginner to beginning advanced.
+[Subscribe now][subscribe] to receive more PFABs in your inbox, every weekend, entirely free.

 Only half of programming is about writing code.
 The other half is about figuring out why the code you've written doesn't god damn work.

 This post contains 3 excerpts from real-world programs that my readers have sent me, asking for assistance figuring out why their code isn't working.
 Your task is to find the responsible bugs and fix them.
 These bugsquashes are great practice for thinking methodically, and understanding code that you didn't originally write.
-You don't need to do any setup in order to tackle them, and you can run the code directly in your browser.
+You don't need to do any setup in order to tackle them, and you can even run the code directly in your browser.

-First, here's a step-by-step, whirlwind guide to what I like to call "scientific debugging":
+Before you start, here's a step-by-step, whirlwind guide to what I like to call "scientific debugging":

 ## A very short guide to scientific debugging